keesma/Intergas-Central-Heating-Monitor-Homie/README.md

 * Power: My esp8266 has a separate 3.3V power supply.
 The Intergas may supply power but prefer not the experiment with that (it only supplies power to one of the optocouplers).

-* Changes compared to previous version (without Homie)
+* Changes compared to previous version (without Homie):
   - No ntp time synchronisation (uptime is still there)
-  - Status description is no longer create by the firmware (is done in rule in openhab)
+  - The status description is no longer created by the firmware (is done in rule in openhab)
   - Two status bytes became one status word
   - Most important status bits are determined in the firmware (opentherm, pump running)
   - Two external temperature sensors can be added (flow & return)

-  Note: not all bits have been extracted from the status word.
+  Note: not all bits have been extracted from the status word to prevent too much communication.